-The Mexican Wedding Cookie is a holiday favorite.
+The Mexican Wedding Cookie is a holiday cookie favorite.
+We also call them snowball cookies in my house.
 This nut-flavored, shortbread cookie is covered in powdered sugar that makes them look like snowballs.

 This post includes affiliate links for your convenience.
 We receive compensation when you use the links.